 Photo credit: Design via John Minshaw, via House & Garden

 You can instantly create a dramatic impact and make your hallway feel larger by leaning an oversize mirror along one of your two walls.
 Shop flea markets or antique shops for mirrors with intricate moldings for added interest, or if your home leans more modern, look for a frameless mirror for a sleeker look.
+If you're looking to splurge, we're really into Anthropologie's antique-feel floor mirror.
+Get the look for less with World Market's sleek and simple style, that's equally chic.
 Added bonus: you'll always have a place to do a final outfit check as you're running out the door.